ngo-classes/the-one-ring/README.md

 - This is the aggregarion of all other research and education containerized environments.
 Using multiple Docker compose files, this framework aims to provide users with a dynamic setup that can be quickly extended based on their own teach/learning/researching progress.

-- If you are running on Rancher Desktop, replace `docker` with `nerdctl`.

-Potential lissue with nerdctl reading from localhost, need to be explicit.

 ### Warning

 - If you clone into a Windows environment, makes sure that your git is set to keep `LF`: